hildebreezy/hildebreezy.github.io/privacy/_posts/2024-08-10-security-quick-start.md

 Email multi-factor authentication can be a bit touchy, as it is possible to lock yourself out of this MFA capability which would put you in a deadlock for all of your other accounts.
 It is better than nothing, but risky.

-Both SMS and email are susceptible to phishing, or scamming for a persistent and clever scammer.
+Both SMS and email are susceptible to compromise via phishing or scamming given a persistent and clever scammer.
 There are well developed scams for tricking you into revealing your MFA code and to create an illicit session into one of your accounts.
 Again, it is better than nothing but you will need to be warry of scam attempts to access your account and NEVER provide your multi-factor code to any unauthenticated source.

 ### Intermediate protection